Can You Ride a Robotaxi in Shenzhen as a Tourist? (2026 Guide)

 - Rating: 5.0/5 from 21 reviews

-For a longer experience, the Shenzhen Tech Day Trip (8 hours, from ¥640/person) adds Huaqiangbei electronics market and the Ping An Finance Centre observation deck at 600 meters.
+For a longer experience, the Shenzhen Tech Day Trip (8 hours, from ¥640/person) adds the Huaqiangbei electronics market and the Ping An Finance Centre observation deck at 600 meters.

 Still deciding whether a guided tour is right for you?
 Our DIY vs Guided comparison breaks down the real costs, app barriers, and time differences.
 For a detailed cost analysis, see Is a Shenzhen Tech Tour Worth ¥2,000?.